 The annual landing of shortfin make shark in the swordfish longline fishery has averaged 43 t over the 2011-2015 period (Table 4), while the estimated total annual (retained + discarded) catch of shortfin make in the fishery based on scaled observer data is 81.7 t (Table 6).
-This estimated total catch accounts for approximately 2.3% of the approximately 3,500 t of shortfin make shark which has been caught annually in the North Atlantic in recent years (ICCAT 2012a).
+This total catch accounts for 1.7% of the approximately 4,750 t of shortfin make shark which is estimated to have been caught annually in the North Atlantic in the same 2011-2015 period (ICCAT 2017).